 When the cop pulled him over the husband hadn’t even realized what had happened.
 “What a relief”, he said, “I thought I was going deaf!”

 We heard that rather sexist joke years ago in Martha’s Vineyard where as a young family we spent many idyllic summer vacations.
 If you know the Vineyard you know that Menemsha is the best place on the island to watch the sun go down, and one night we headed there for dinner at the Homeport, a large, noisy, fun seafood restaurant on the water.

 We had dinner, took in the glorious sunset, and then walked across the road where there is a bakery and a fish market.
 I bought a few things and was carrying my purchases as we headed back to the car.

 My son called “Shotgun” and jumped into the passenger seat.
 I opened the trunk to stow my packages, and that done, I was about to get in the back seat when my husband stepped on the gas and pulled away.
 I watched the car disappear down the dark country road and laughed at my family’s bizarre sense of humor.

-But as minutes passed and they didn’t come circling back for me I grew perplexed to say the least.
-Then I remembered that thank goodness we had a car phone, so I walked back to the restaurant to call.
+Then as minutes passed and they didn’t come circling back for me I grew perplexed to say the least.
+But thankfully we had a new car phone, so I walked back to the restaurant to call.
 This is what had happened.